MirruK/city-bike-app/README.md

 **Congratulations!** The application should now be running on localhost:3000/

 The backend will be available on localhost:3001, offering multiple api endpoints.
-Technically, the postgresql database is also exposed on the port 5432, in case you want to check it out through a database interface.
+The postgresql database is also exposed on the port 5432, in case you want to check it out through a database interface.

 __Application setup has been tested on:__